Course Overview

 Excitation systems directly impact the stability of power systems that use large generators, are connected with long lines, located at sensitive voltage areas, or in systems with local fluctuations.
 The reliability and availability of excitation systems can be improved with skilled routine maintenance and competent troubleshooting capability.

-This Zoe training course will empower you with comprehensive knowledge in excitation system design, commissioning, operation, maintenance, performance analysis, testing, tuning, repair, and troubleshooting.
+This Zoe training course will empower you with comprehensive knowledge in excitation system design, commissioning, operation, maintenance, performance analysis, testing, tuning, repair, and troubleshooting, enabling engineers and technicians to preserve, mend, and regulate an excitation system concurrently with the automatic voltage regulator (AVR).

 Course Objectives